-During my tests, I first opted to run a “Quick Scan” The Quick Scan literally took 2 minutes to scan over 200,000 files, which is pretty impressive.
-I then ran a “Full Scan”.
-The Full Scan analyzed over 800,000+ files on my Mac and only took 1 hour and 40 minutes.
-Subsequent Full Scans were much faster (just over 10 minutes) thanks to Intego’s built-in file caching technology that skips over previously scanned files marked as safe.
+Intego’s Quick Scan took just over 5 minutes to scan over 300,000 files, whereas the Full Scan analyzed over 2 million files on my Mac and only took 1 hour!
+This is much faster than a lot of other antivirus scanners.
+Subsequent Full Scans were much faster, too, thanks to Intego’s built-in file caching technology that skips over previously scanned files marked as safe.

 Intego prompted me to handle all threats immediately, giving me 3 options:

 - Trust — Marks potential threats as safe.

 - Quarantine — Holds dangerous files in a secure vault.